usnistgov/fipy/documentation/USAGE.rst

 - :ref:`PETSc` and :ref:`Trilinos` have fairly comparable performance, but
   lag :ref:`PySparse` by a considerable margin.
 The :ref:`SciPy` solvers are even worse.
 Some of this discrepancy may be because the different packages are not all doing the same thing.
-The meaning of the solution tolerance depends on the normalization it uses and it is not always obvious which of several possibilities a particular package employs.
+Different solver packages have different default solvers and preconditioners.
+Moreover, the meaning of the solution tolerance depends on the normalization the solver uses and it is not always obvious which of several possibilities a particular package employs.
 We will endeavor to normalize the normalizations in a future release.

 - :ref:`PETSc` with one thread is faster than with two threads until the number of tasks reaches about 10 and is faster than with four threads